lucasm/findto/README.md

 - **Decentralized web search** — Quickly search, the same term, on multiple categories and sources

-- **Privacy ranking** — See the privacy score of selected source, or how much your data is protected
+- **Privacy ranking** — See a privacy score of the selected source, or how much your data are protected

 - **Trends** — Explore trending topics, contents, products, events and places nearby you